mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/ms_infer_model_serving_infer.md

 ### Starting a Service

-Before launching the model, user need to set the following environment variables:
+Before launching the model, users need to set the following environment variables:

 ```bash
 export VLLM_MS_MODEL_BACKEND=MindFormers # use MindSpore Transformers as model backend.